betaflight/betaflight.com/docs/wiki/getting-started/setup-guide.md

 - The DShot speed also depends on the gyro (and thus also the PID loop) speed.
 If you have a gyro that runs at 8kHz (MPU6000), you can use DShot600.
 If you have a gyro that runs at 3.2KHz (BMI270), you should use DShot300.
-Using higher DShot speeds on slower gyros shoudn't cause any issues, but it also won't give you any benefits
+Using higher DShot speeds on slower gyros shouldn't cause any issues, but it also won't give you any benefits

 :::